reference-architecture-ai/reference-architecture.ai/content/posts/github_oauth2/index.md

     return response
 ```

-and the only purpose of this API is to mark nodes as unimportant for the given user by adding node to RedisSet, and those nodes will be excluded from search API output.
-So far everything was pretty standard: basic flask API and GitHub Social login flow.
-Now let's add Redis Enterprise and synchronize sponsors preferences.
+And the only purpose of this API is to mark nodes as unimportant for the given user by adding nodes to RedisSet, and those nodes will be excluded from search API output.
+So far, everything was pretty standard: basic flask API and GitHub Social login flow.
+Now let's add Redis Enterprise and synchronise sponsors preferences.

 # Add Redis Enterprise
 Why not use Redis Enterprise directly for everything?
-The project is memory heavy with a lot of data and machine learning inside Redis.
+The project is memory-heavy, with a lot of data and machine learning inside Redis.
 This allows to achieve state-of-the-art performance, but it also takes over 120 GB RAM (or as much RAM as you can give it), and 128 GB Redis Enterprise instance will exceed my budget for open-source project.
 Obviously if there will be enough sponsors we can move more functionality into Redis Enterprise, but for that we need to finish building basic blocks.
 Register on [Redis.com](https://redis.com/) cloud and create a database with subscription.

 ![Redis Enterprise](redis_enterprise_screen.png)
 Take a note host, port and password for Redis Enterprise and create docker enviroment file: